Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Conclusions

 \section{Conclusions}

-Here we present an infinite set of galactic metrics for spirals, that are new in the literature.
+Here we present a new set of galactic metrics for spirals.
 These are solutions to Einstein's equation with a stress-tensor, corresponding to anisotropic pressure and valid for any (spatially averaged) equation of state $w>-\frac{1}{3}$.
-Among the family of solutions, we find non-ideal generalizations of `dust' and `radiation' fluid.
-Further, the well-known Einstein cluster is shown to emerge as a special class whose EOS could be determined from the limiting velocity of the asymptotic rotation curve.
+The validity of these solutions is not necessarily restricted to the flat rotation curve region only, in contrast with the some of the geometries presented in the earlier literature \cite{nucamendi}.
+Apart from solutions associated with non-ideal `dust' and `radiation' fluid, the well-known Einstein cluster is shown to emerge as a special class whose EOS is determined purely by the limiting velocity of the asymptotic rotation curve.

-As another important result of direct observational import, we find the explicit value of the non-baryonic contribution to the gravitational bending of light for a large halo.
+The slope of the rotation curve solutions here reflect a gentle decline upto asymptotic distances for sufficiently luminous spirals.
+This feature seems to be consistent with current observations.
+As another important result of direct observational relevance, we find the explicit value of the non-baryonic contribution to the gravitational bending of light for a large halo.
 The leading correction is shown to depend on $w$, which allows a concrete basis for a comparison with various `dark matter' models based on an assumed density profile.
-In other words, by measuring this correction, the averaged EOS parameter of the anisotropic `dark matter' fluid could be determined.
+In other words, a precise experimental measurement of this correction could be used to determine the averaged EOS parameter of the anisotropic `dark matter' fluid.

-An interesting question is, whether the equations of motion elucidated here could also be generated through pure geometry under suitable assumptions.
-Potential candidates are the five-dimensional theory of gravity where the extra dimension has vanishing proper length \cite{sengupta,sengupta1} or Braneworld models, both of which correspond to an weaker set of equations of motion compared to Einstein's theory.
-It is also worthwhile to understand the correlation between baryons and non-baryons based on these new geometries, a challenge which should also mean an important test for our framework.
+Finally, we also show that the equations of motion elucidated here could also be generated through pure geometry under suitable assumptions.
+In particular, the solutions are relevant from the extra dimensional perspective.
+Here this connection has been explicitly illustrated for a candidate five-dimensional theory of gravity where the extra dimension has vanishing proper length.
+This is possible since this formulation corresponds to an weaker set of equations of motion compared to Einstein’s theory.
+We observe that the same feature holds for the Braneworld scenario as well.

+Among the many inviting challenges, it would be worthwhile to apply our framework to the case of galaxy clusters.
+Since the X-ray gas is the dominant component of visible matter, the basic framework given by (\ref{EE}) continues to be valid in this case, provided an additional contribution from this gas is included at the right hand side.
+Given a density profile associated with this gas, the associated contribution to the energy momentum tensor could be determined assuming hydrostatic equilibrium.
+This exercise could be taken up elsewhere in detail.
+Another important problem is to understand the empirical correlations between baryons and non-baryons in galaxies based on the new geometries presented here.
+This could signify an important test regarding the physical relevance of these spacetimes.